Nanakshahi calendar: History

 The predominant calendar systems in Northern India at the time of the emergence of Sikhism were the Bikrami and Hijri calendars.
 The Bikrami calendar was used predominantly by Hindus while the Hijri calendar was used by Muslims.
 Later, the Fasli calendar was introduced during the reign of Akbar in 1573 CE for revenue records, as it was better suited to the harvest seasons.
 Meanwhile, there is also the Saka calendar (which was officially adopted by the government of India).
 The arrival of the British introduced the Christian calendar, with its use amongst Sikhs increasing due to colonization.
 Due to a reform of the Gregorian calendar regarding leap-years, it no longer corresponded well with the Indic calendars, with the gap being eleven days by the time the British adopted the Gregorian calendar in September 1752.
 Therefore, the British decided that the next Wednesday, on 2 September 1752, would become a Thursday, 14 September 1752.
-Therefore, this change also impacted when comparing Indic and Gregorian dates with one another, with there being a difference in the length of the solar-year (365 days, 5 hours, 49 minutes and 46 seconds [Gregorian] versus 365 days 6 hours 13 minutes and 30 seconds [Indic]).
-This leads to greater differences between the correspondance of dates between the Gregorian and Indic calendars over-time.
+Therefore, this change also impacted when comparing Indic and Gregorian dates with one another, with there being a difference in the length of the solar year (365 days, 5 hours, 49 minutes and 46 seconds [Gregorian] versus 365 days 6 hours 13 minutes and 30 seconds [Indic]).
+This leads to greater differences between the correspondence of dates between the Gregorian and Indic calendars over-time.

 Historical Sikh chroniclers tended to use the lunar-Bikrami calendar to record dates, thus important dates recorded in Sikh history, such as the births, guruship term, and death of the Sikh gurus, were originally recorded as a lunar-Bikrami date.
 However, the solar-Bikrami calendar was also used by historical Sikhs, such as for marking the celebrations of Baisakhi, Lohri, and Maghi, and also to commemorate the anniversaries of the Battle of Chamkaur and Battle of Muktsar.
 The martyrdom dates of the sons of Guru Gobind Singh are also traced using the solar-Bikrami calendar.
 Furthermore, Sikhs traditionally celebrated the first day of every month as per the solar-Bikrami calendar as sangrand (Sanskrit: sankranti).
 The Islamic Hijri calendar was also historically used in-relation to Sikhs, especially by Muslim writers when recording events related to Sikhs but also by non-Muslim writers occasionally.
 The Sikhs historically used the Fasli calendar in documents such as revenue grants.
 The Haijri calendar is a completely lunar system, thus is based entirely on the phases of the Moon.
 There are two calendars which are exclusively Sikh in-origin: the Nanakshahi and Khalsa calendars.
 However, according to Louis E. Fenech, the usage of the Nanakshahi calendar was not common until the later 20th century.